Sometimes a girl (or guy) just needs a cupcake–especially on a Monday, right?

 - Grab a small bowl or coffee mug, add the ingredients in the order listed, and stir at least 45 seconds.
 It will thicken up immediately, and boom!
 You have frosting!
 Just spread on your cupcakes after they have cooled, and you can either use a flat knife (non-serrated) or you can use the back of a spoon.
 If you have a hard time with it sticking to your cupcakes, just wet the back of the spoon and then spread again.
 Simple as that!

-- *To make the frosting completely peanut free, just use extra cocoa powder in place of the peanut powder.
-I highly suggest the Choc PB combo if you tolerate peanuts though!
+- *Peanut Subs* - To make the frosting completely peanut free, just use extra cocoa powder in place of the peanut powder.
+I highly suggest the Chocolate PB combo if you tolerate peanuts though!

-- *Feel free to experiment with other flours in place of oat flour, however, I have not tested any out myself, so I can't promise what will happen if you do.
+- *Flour Subs* - Feel free to experiment with other flours in place of oat flour, however, I have not tested any out myself, so I can't promise what will happen if you do.
 I don't recommend a substitute for coconut flour directly as it's very unique, but feel free to experiment with flax meal, which may work but won't produce a light and airy cupcake like coconut flour will.

 Since sweets should be enjoyed to their full capacity, you’ll also love knowing these Low-Fat, Sugar-Free Chocolate PB Cupcakes are also 100 percent free of animal ingredients.
 They also have fiber, potassium, Vitamin C, loads of antioxidants, plant protein, and also a large dose of iron, magnesium, and B vitamins.